csharp-delegados

 }

-So it would be displayed on the screen
+So it would be displayed on screen

 Delegate: Hello, World!

-Generic Delegates: Func and Action
+Generic delegates: Func and Action

-The most common are Action and Func.
+The most common ones are Action and Func.

 • Action: Represents a method that does not return a value